If One of My Parents Had Diabetes, Will I?

 To compensate for hormonal insulin resistance, the pancreas normally produces more insulin.
 Some persons are unable to keep up with insulin production, resulting in high blood sugar and a diagnosis of gestational diabetes.
 The majority of people will not have any symptoms.

-The cause of gestational diabetes is assumed to be a mix of hereditary and environmental risk factors.
+The cause of this condition is assumed to be a mix of hereditary and environmental risk factors.
 Because of its clusters in families, genetic susceptibility has been proposed.

-Several genes have been discovered in those who suffer gestational diabetes.
-There appears to be a link between gestational diabetes and the genes for young-onset diabetes mellitus (MODY).
+Several genes have been discovered in those who suffer from gestational diabetes.
+There appears to be a link between this condition and the genes for young-onset diabetes mellitus (MODY).

-Many persons who have gestational diabetes have a close family member with the condition or another kind of diabetes, such as type 2 diabetes.
+Many women who develop this condition have a close family member with the condition or another kind of diabetes, such as type 2 one.

 It is crucial to remember, however, that having genetic susceptibility does not guarantee you will develop gestational diabetes.
 Other risk factors include to mention a few, gestational age, weight, activity level, nutrition, previous pregnancies, and smoking.
 Maintaining sufficient blood sugar management is critical for the mother’s and baby’s health.